wen-ye-xwz/group_website/content/_index.md

       text: |
         <br>

-        The **USC Melady Lab** is at the forefront of developing innovative machine learning and data mining algorithms to uncover insights from complex data.
-We have made significant advances in interpretable machine learning, temporal causal modeling, deep learning for healthcare, social network analysis, physics-informed machine learning, learning in games, autonomous vehicles, anomaly detection, climate science, and other areas.
-Our techniques have led to impactful discoveries and practical applications across many disciplines.
-We continue to push the boundaries of what’s possible with machine learning, striving to solve challenging real-world problems through novel algorithms and models that handle time series, spatial, relational, and other structured data types.
+        The USC Melady Lab is a leader in advancing machine learning and data mining algorithms to extract meaningful insights from complex data.
+Our research spans a wide array of domains, including **time series modeling, interpretable machine learning, causal mining, deep learning for healthcare, social network analysis, physics-informed machine learning**.
+Through our innovative techniques, we have contributed to impactful discoveries and real-world applications across diverse disciplines.
+We collaborate with domain experts to apply developed methodologies across various fields such as computational biology, public health, and energy management.
+Our work aims to **provide practical solutions to pressing real world challenges**, shaping the future of intelligent systems and data-driven decision-making.

   - block: collection
     content: